How do I select a grade posting policy for an assignment in the Gradebook?

 - Viewing the Total Column in the Gradebook may be restricted when multiple grading periods are enabled.

-- Students will not be able to see their quiz responses in Quizzes while quiz grades are hidden.
+- In Classic Quizzes, students will not be able to see their quiz responses in Quizzes while quiz grades are hidden.

-- Enabling a posting policy will not affect a student's ability to access their assessment scores in New Quizzes.
-Student visibility of New Quizzes scores must be managed from the assessment settings menu.
+- In New Quizzes, enabling a posting policy will not affect a student's ability to access their quiz scores.
+Student visibility of New Quizzes scores must be managed from the quiz settings menu.

 To post grades automatically, select the Automatically option.
 When the Automatically option is selected, students can view assignment grades as soon as they are entered.